mxagar/machine_learning_ibm/02_Regression/02_Regression_IBM.md

 1. An artificial dataset of a noisy sine wave `y = sin(x)` is modelled with linear regression, Ridge regression and Lasso regression using polynomial features (degree of 20).
 The results are as expected:
 	- Regularized regressions yield much lower RMSE
 	- The coefficients are plotted for all 3 regressions: regularized regressions have much lower coefficients and they are almost 0 for higher degrees.
-2. The Ames housing dataset is taken, processed and modelled with (1) linear regression, (2) Ridge regression, (3) Lassso regression and (4) ElasticNet using built-in cross-validation.
+2. The Ames housing dataset is taken, processed and modelled with (1) linear regression, (2) Ridge regression, (3) Lasso regression and (4) ElasticNet using built-in cross-validation.
 The following steps are carried out:
 	- String variables are one-hot encoded.
 	- The skew of numerical variables is computed; those with `skew > 0.75` are transformed with `np.log1p`.
 	- The dataset is split to `train` and `test`.